Higher and Technical Institute of Mizoram

-The Higher and Technical Institute Mizoram (HATIM) is the first Christian residential co-educational college in Mizoram, India, and is located in Lunglei.
+The Higher and Technical Institute, Mizoram (HATIM) is the first residential co-educational college in Mizoram, India, which is undertaken by a Christian organisation namely, Baptist Church of Mizoram (BCM) and is located in Lunglei.
 HATIM was started in June 2007 as the first Christian College in Mizoram.
 HATIM is sponsored and promoted by the Baptist Church of Mizoram.
 All courses under HATIM are affiliated to Mizoram University.

 History

 The school was founded in 2007 by the Baptist Church of Mizoram.

 Academic courses

 HATIM offers the following courses.
 HATIM has the highest pass percentage among undergraduate colleges under Mizoram University.